-There has not arisen any item, transaction or event of a material and unusual nature likely, in the opinion of the Directors, to affect significantly the operations of the entity, the results of those operations, or the state of affairs of the entity, in future financial years.
+The Company declared a dividend of \$5m on 3 March 2022.
+Other than this dividend, there has not arisen in the interval between the end of the financial year and the date of this report any other item, transaction or event of a material and unusual nature likely, in the opinion of the Directors, to affect significantly the operations of the entity, the results of those operations, or the state of affairs of the entity, in future financial years.